evarga/nfrs-guide/README.md

 ### Reliability.Observability
 Observability of the system is an internal attribute (like, testability, maintainability, etc.) not directly perceivable by a customer, although very important for the success of a product.
 It tells how easy it is to supervise a system in production.
 NFRs usually require advanced monitoring of the production system.
 When NFRs are correctly specified, then DevOps engineers may directly use them to set alarms in monitoring tools.
 QA personnel can easily check whether they are met before placing the system into the hands of a customer.
 Using monitoring tools is mandatory, as discrepancies between promised and actual values must be promptly detected, alarmed, and rectified.
 Many metrics could be collected whilst observing a system.
 Hence, some standardization of metrics[^6] may help a lot.
 ```
 Tag:      Reliability.Observability
 Gist:     All services must send startup/shutdown events toward the monitoring system.
-Ambition: There is a desire to track how many times services are restarted for a multitude of reasons.
+Ambition: There is a desire to track how many times services are restarted for a multitude
-The monitoring system would produce an alarm when some instance is restarted too many times.
+          of reasons.
+The monitoring system would produce an alarm when some instance is
+          restarted too many times.
-Scale: The count of the number of start/shutdown pairs inside a configurable time interval (window).
+Scale:    The count of the number of start/shutdown pairs inside a configurable time
+          interval (window).
-Meter: Services should send time stamped startup/shutdown events toward the monitoring system.
+Meter:    Services should send time stamped startup/shutdown events toward the monitoring
-It would aggregate these over a period and issue an alarm when the count is above threshold.
+          system.
+It would aggregate these over a period and issue an alarm when the count
+           is above threshold.
 Baseline: 10
 Fail:     7
 Goal:     5
 Stretch:  3
 ```

 # Conclusion
-This paper introduced NFRs from two perspectives: product and process.
+This document introduced NFRs from two perspectives: product and process.
 The former is about the quality of a system, while the latter is about the quality of the development process.
 The importance of NFRs is underscored by the fact that they shape the architecture of a system.
-The paper presented the Planguage as a formal specification language for NFRs.
-The paper also discussed the allocation of NFRs to software components.
+You have seen the Planguage as a formal specification language for NFRs.
+The allocation of NFRs to software components were discussed, as well as the taxonomy of NFRs.
+The document also delved into performance and reliability, two broad categories of NFRs.
+The next step is to apply these principles in practice.

 [^1]: For example, the set of conventions that constitute a good design for Android devices, [learn more](https://developer.android.com/design).
 [^2]: Navigate to OpenUP Work Products > Requirements > Supporting Requirements Specification > 🔑 Supporting Requirements.